Get a Metformin prescription online

 What Are The Side Effects of Metformin?

 Metformin regularly causes side effects as the body acclimatizes to new blood sugar levels.
-However, they will usually subside once the body has got used to the right dosage.
+However, they will usually subside once the body has gotten used to the right dosage.
 Some of the side effects that may be experienced shortly after taking a metformin tablet include;

 • Diarrhea or constipation,